baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #3 - Foodie-Fi.md

 WHERE YEAR(start_date) = 2020 and plan_id = 3
 ```

-1. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+**9 - How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?**

 ```sql
 SELECT